 Fencing reflex is also known as the Tonic Neck reflex.
 It is one of the many involuntary movements exhibited by infants while sleeping.
-In this case, when a baby is put to sleep on his/her back, the baby’s head turns to one side with the arms and legs extended to the same side.
+In this case, when a baby is put to sleep on his back, the baby’s head turns to one side with the arms and legs extended to the same side.
 This prevents the baby from rolling from their back position to stomach.
 It must be noted that this self-precautionary movement will disappear anytime between 3 to 6 months of age.

-4. What If My Baby is Finding It Difficult to Sleep on the Back?
+4. What If My Baby Is Finding It Difficult to Sleep on the Back?

 In many cases, infants may not be comfortable sleeping on their backs and may lack sound sleep.
-But it is important for parents to get the babies used to sleeping on the back to avoid SIDS.
+But, it is important for parents to get the babies used to sleeping on the back to avoid SIDS.
 Gradually, they will adjust and fall asleep.

 5. What If My Baby Chokes While Sleeping on the Back?

 Healthy babies don’t usually choke while sleeping on the back.
-It has been established that even babies with gastroesophageal reflux disease do not choke when put to sleep on the back.
+It has been established that even babies with gastroesophageal reflux disease do not choke when they are put to sleep on the back.
 One must only take care not to put babies to sleep with a feeding bottle in their mouths.
 This can cause choking as well as an ear infection.

-6. Which are the Best Sleeping Positions for Preterm Babies?
+6. Which Are the Best Sleeping Positions for Preterm Babies?